rolansen/rolansen.github.io/lidar_data_tutorials/statistics_in_vector_polygons.md

 np.append(np_las_1, np_las_2, axis=0)
 {% endhighlight%}

-Next, we’ll make a spatial index. k-D trees are popular spatial indexes for point clouds because they can efficiently answer nearest neighbor queries (what are the n nearest neighbors?) and range queries (what are the neighbors within a distance r from some point?) on point datasets.
-Here we’ll use [scipy’s implementation.](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.KDTree.html) Since we’re only concerned with finding which returns have (x,y) coordinates that fall in polygons, we’ll build the tree for just those dimensions.
-For more on k-D trees, Xiao (2016) gives a nice introduction that's geared towards GIS folks.
+Next, we’ll make a spatial index. *k*-D trees are popular spatial indexes for point clouds because they can efficiently answer nearest neighbor queries (what are the *n* nearest neighbors?) and range queries (what are the neighbors within a distance *r* from some point?) on point datasets.
+Let's use [SciPy’s implementation.](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.KDTree.html) Since we’re only concerned with finding which returns have (x,y) coordinates that fall in polygons, we’ll build the tree for just those dimensions.
+Xiao (2015) gives a nice introduction to *k*-D trees that's geared towards GIS folks, if you'd like to learn more.
 {% highlight Python %}
 from scipy.spatial import KDTree kdtree_las_xy = KDTree(np_las[:, :2])